Accelerated Distributed Nesterov Gradient Descent: Problem and Algorithm

-{ \begin{remark} All numerical constants in the step size bounds (like the $250^2$ in Theorem~\ref{thm:str_cvx}) provided in this section are conservative.
-In the proof, we have been intentionally loose on the numerical constants to keep the analysis simple and only focus on getting the tightest asymptotic dependence on critical parameters (e.g. the $(\frac{\mu}{L})^{3/7}$ in the step size bound in Theorem~\ref{thm:str_cvx}).
-In the numerical simulations, we use much larger step sizes than the bounds in this section.
-How to find tighter bounds remains our future work. \end{remark} }

-{\begin{remark} We note that the step size bounds in Theorem~\ref{thm:str_cvx},\ref{thm:nsc:vanishing},\ref{thm:nsc:fixed} require knowledge of strongly-convex parameter $\mu$, smooth parameter $L$ and graph parameter $\sigma$.
-Though we have assumed each function $f_i$ has the same strongly convex and smooth parameter $\mu, L$, in reality each function $f_i$ may have heterogeneous $\mu_i$ and $L_i$ parameters.
+{\begin{remark} Here we provide a few remarks on the strongly-convex parameter $\mu$, smooth parameter $L$, graph parameter $\sigma$, and the numerical constants in the step size bounds in Theorem~\ref{thm:str_cvx},\ref{thm:nsc:vanishing}, and \ref{thm:nsc:fixed}. \begin{itemize} \item Parameter $\mu$, $L$: though we have assumed each function $f_i$ has the same strongly convex and smooth parameter $\mu, L$, in reality each function $f_i$ may have heterogeneous $\mu_i$ and $L_i$ parameters.
 In this case, our results still hold if we take $L$ to be an upper bound of the $L_i$'s, and $\mu$ to be a lower bound of the $\mu_i$'s.
 This may require additional coordination among the agents before running the distributed algorithms.
 Recently, techniques have been proposed that allow each $f_i$ to have heterogeneous $\mu_i$ and $L_i$, and each agent only needs to know their local $\mu_i, L_i$ as opposed to the global $L$, $\mu$ \cite{nedic2016geometrically}.
-How to incorporate such techniques into our method remains our future work.
-Finally, we note that though the graph parameter $\sigma$ is not directly available to each agent, there has been techniques in the literature to replace the $\sigma$ in the step size bounds with some locally accessible surrogates when the agents have an estimate on the total number of agents in the network \cite[Corollary 5]{qu2016harnessing}. \end{remark}}
+How to incorporate such techniques into our method remains our future work. \item Parameter $\sigma$: though the graph parameter $\sigma$ is not directly available to each agent, there have been techniques in the literature to replace the $\sigma$ in the step size bounds with some locally accessible surrogates when the agents have an estimate on the total number of agents in the network \cite[Corollary 5]{qu2016harnessing}. \item Numerical Constants: all numerical constants in the step size bounds (like the $250^2$ in Theorem~\ref{thm:str_cvx}) provided in this section are conservative.
+In the proof, we have been intentionally loose on the numerical constants to keep the analysis simple and only focus on getting the tightest asymptotic dependence on critical parameters (e.g. the $(\frac{\mu}{L})^{3/7}$ in the step size bound in Theorem~\ref{thm:str_cvx}).
+In the numerical simulations, we use much larger step sizes than the bounds in this section.
+How to find tighter bounds remains our future work. \end{itemize} \end{remark}}